-She is maybe best known for Woman Cleaning, a series of video-performative penance where she washes places and/or objects.
+Her ever-ongoing project Woman Cleaning has been shown internationally in several locations over the years.
+A series of video-performative penance where she washes places and/or objects.
 Before she started on this extensive cleaning project, her work was related very much to women and the private sphere through a project called Mothersdust(morstøv).
-In this project she collected dust from her house and used it as her artistic methodology.
-Photographing small mass of dust as a series of work.
-House dust comprises hairs, fibers of cloths, crumbs and mold, mites and bacteria.
-Waste derived from the very essence of daily life and its symbols our existence of, as if it were, the intimate microcosm that exposes one's activities.
-She has constructed a figure that diligently washes and tries to create harmony, gain some sort of control or at least some understanding of the world around.
-The project is strongly linked to her as a person, a norwegian female born in 1975.
+In this project, she collected dust from her house and used it as her artistic methodology.
+Photographing a small mass of dust as a series of work.
+House dust comprises hairs, fibers of cloths, crumbs, mold, mites, and bacteria.
+Waste is derived from the very essence of daily life and its symbols of our existence, as if it were the intimate microcosm that exposes one's activities.
+She has constructed a figure that diligently washes and tries to create harmony and gain control or understanding of the world.
+The project is strongly linked to her as a person, a Norwegian female born in 1975.
 A generation that thought everything was possible.
-The project is within the sphere of national and international politics and touches upon rituals with religious connotations, feminism, humor and hopes and dreams.
+The project is within the sphere of national and international politics.
+It touches upon rituals with religious connotations, feminism, humor, and hopes and dreams.